rsoesemann/visualforce-table-grid/README.md

 - Pagination with cutomizable page size
 - Filter Builder UI to let users filter records
 - Field Selection UI to let users customize columns
-- Each user's customizations can be auto-saved in a "database-cookie"
+- Each user`s customizations can be auto-saved in a "database-cookie"

 ## <a id="installation"></a> Installation ##